YTread Logo

 the biology of spore part i

+The idea that a similar microorganism could travel to another planet on an asteroid is a genuine scientific theory.
+And with the life form we will guide emerging from the rubble, the first stage of Spore has officially begun.
 While this section of the game is called the "Cell Stage", it appears to be a multicellular organism from the start.
-Our species begins life on this planet drifting through the tide, feeding on bits of algae-like plant matter.
+Our species begins its life on this planet drifting through the tide, feeding on bits of algae-like plant matter.
 On Earth, many tardigrades live their lives in a similar way, locating and feeding on clumps of rogue algae cells for sustenance.
-As a heterotrophic life form, our microorganism cannot produce food within its body and must regularly consume plant matter to continue to function.
-The mouth of our herbivore appears to be that of a filter and resembles that of rotifers on Earth.

 part